peeveen/sourcelink-gitlab-proxy/README.md

   - `HttpServer:Endpoints:Https:Password` to the certificate password (if the certificate is a PKCS#12)
 - **Certificate Store**: The certificate should be imported to a store on the server machine, and the `HttpServer:Endpoints:Https:StoreLocation` and `HttpServer:Endpoints:Https:StoreName` properties should be set (e.g. "LocalMachine" and "My", respectively).
 The certificate will be found inside the specified store by matching against `HttpServer:Endpoints:Https:Host`.

-> ⚠️ The default `appsettings.yml` points to a self-signed certificate which _will not work_, but will suffice if you only using this proxy via HTTP.
+> ⚠️ The default `appsettings.yml` points to a self-signed certificate which _will not work_, but will suffice if you are only using this proxy via HTTP.

 > Read more about certificates in the [separate README file in the `certs` folder](./SourceLinkGitLabProxy/certs/).